uboslinux/ubos-docs/sphinx/developers/key-concepts.rst

 Sites and AppConfigurations
 ---------------------------

-In UBOS terminology, a site is the collection of apps (and, optionally, accessories) that run at the same DNS hostname.
-Several sites may run on the same device.
+In UBOS terminology, a "site" is the collection of apps (and, optionally, accessories) that run at the same DNS hostname.
+Several such sites may run on the same device.
 We call each installation of an app (and, optionally, its accessories and values for customization points) an AppConfiguration.